typoes/harry-potter-gen-z/book_1/chapter_3.md

 Harry was glad school was over, but there was no escaping Dudley’s crew, who visited da crib every single day.
 Piers, Dennis, Malcolm, and Gordon were all thicc af and stupid, but as Dudley was the thiccest and stupidest mf of the lot, he was the leader.
 The rest of them were all quite happy to join in Dudley’s favorite sport: Harry Hunting.

 This was why Harry spent as much time as possible out of da crib, wandering around and thinking about the end of the holidays (which felt about as long as the first covid lockdown) where he could see a smol ray of hope.
-When September came he would be going off to secondary school and, for the first time in his life, he wouldn’t be  with Dudley.
-Dudley had been accepted at Uncle Vernon’s old private tory school, Smeltings.
+When September came he would be going off to secondary school and, for the first time in his life, he wouldn’t be  w/ Dudley.
+Dudley had been accepted at Uncle Vernon’s ol' private tory school, Smeltings.
 Piers Polkiss was going there too.
 Harry, on the other hand, was going to Stonewall High, the local public school.
 Dudley thought this was well funny.

 “They stuff people’s heads down the toilet the first day at Stonewall,” he told Harry.
 “Want to come upstairs and practice?”

 “No, thanks,” said Harry.
-“The poor toilet’s never had anything as horrible as your head down it — it might be triggered.”
+“The poor toilet’s never had anything as mid as your head down it — it might be triggered.”
 Then he ran, before Dudley's smooth brain could work out what he’d said.

 One day in July, Aunt Petunia took Dudley to London to buy his Smeltings uniform, leaving Harry at Mrs. Figg’s.
 Mrs. Figg wasn’t as bad as usual.
 It turned out she’d broken her leg tripping over one of her cats, and she didn’t seem quite as fond of them as before.
 She let Harry play fortnite and gave him a bit of chocolate cake that tasted as though she’d had it for several years; it was really quite a sussy amogus cake.

 That evening, Dudley paraded around the living room for the family in his brand-new uniform.
 Smeltings’ boys wore maroon tailcoats, orange knickerbockers, and flat straw hats called boaters.
 They also carried knobbly sticks, used for hitting each other while the teachers weren’t looking.
 This trauma was supposed to be making them stronger for later life.

 As he looked at Dudley in his new knickerbockers, Uncle Vernon said gruffly that it was the sickest, most swag moment of his life.
 Aunt Petunia burst into tears and said she couldn’t believe it was her Ickle Dudleykins, he looked so hot, smexy and grown-up.
 Harry didn’t trust himself to speak.
-He thought two of his ribs might already have cracked from trying not to laugh.
+He thought two of his ribs might already have cracked from trying not to lmfao.
 There was a sus smell in the kitchen the next morning when Harry went in for breakfast.
 It seemed to be coming from a large metal tub in the sink.
 He went to have a look.
 The tub was full of what looked like dirty rags swimming in gray, sussy water.

 “OwO whas dis?” he asked Aunt Petunia.
 Her lips tightened as they always did if he dared to ask a question.